 The Township Commissioners and the Lower Merion School District representatives have opened a continued dialogue to plan for student enrollment growth and the need for public facilities, such as parks, fields, and meeting space.
-However, LMSD has recently denied the Township's request for data to conduct a detailed analysis of the relationship between existing/future land use and public school enrollment.
+Staff and the LMSD have scheduled a meeting to discuss a request by the Township to conduct a detailed analysis of the relationship between existing/future land use and school enrollment and facility planning.

-• Housing Element
+Housing Element

-- The Ad Hoc Committee on Affordable Housing resumed meeting to prepare a Housing Plan to address affordable housing needs in the community through policies, projects, and programs.
+- O The Ad Hoc Committee on Affordable Housing resumed meeting to prepare a Housing Plan to address affordable housing needs in the community through policies, projects, and programs.
 The committee is currently exploring the possibility of rehabilitating underutilized Township holdings to provide living quarters for affordable to low- and moderate-income families, including residents, emergency responders, teachers, etc. - o The zoning update, which is currently underway will include an analysis of the existing affordable housing incentives in the R6A, R7, C1, C2, ASDD-2, and MUST zoning districts.
 The affordable housing incentives may be revised and/or expanded into other zoning districts. - The Building & Planning Department continues to administer the Residential Rehabilitation Program and the Home Purchase Program with the use of CDBG funds.
 In 2016, eight (8) homes were repaired under the owner-occupied Residential Rehabilitation Program and one (1) home was purchased, renovated and sold to an income-eligible family under the Home Purchase Program.